The MLSP is run by a volunteer committee that serves under the umbrella of Land O' Lakes Community Services. Currently, we have 5 members.

-“I have been on the Mazinaw Lake Swim Program committee for the last two seasons, but have been attending beautiful Bon Echo Park for swimming lessons with my children for the past 11 years.
+“I have been on the Mazinaw Lake Swim Program committee for the last three seasons, but have been attending beautiful Bon Echo Park for swimming lessons with my children for the past 12 years.
 I believe in this program as swimming is a skill that everyone should have; both young and old, and I am proud to be associated with the Mazinaw Swim Lake Program.”

 “I have been part of the Mazinaw Lake Swim Program Committee for about ten years.
 I joined when I heard Pat Cuddy was stepping back, and that lessons may be cancelled.
 It took a group to replace Pat!